mohitroy2502/Chicago-Divvy-DPA-Project/README.md

 Creating the Train(2017-18) and Test(2019) datatset.

 Step 7:
-Performing 4 Algorithms: Multiple Linear Regression, Ridge Regression, Lasso Regression and ElasticNet Regression.
+Running 4 Algorithms: Multiple Linear Regression, Ridge Regression, Lasso Regression and ElasticNet Regression.

 Step 8:
 Calculating RMSE on Test Data and comparing the values.